-New student Orientation will be done via phone, e-mail and Zoom.
-New students will receive an e-mail and call from the Admissions department on the Friday, prior to their date of commencement with all necessary further information and instructions.
+New student Orientation will be done in college premises .
+New students will receive an email and call from the Admissions department on the Friday, prior to their date of commencement with all necessary further information and instructions.

 If you have any questions regarding this process, please contact +61 (3) 9018 5699 or enquiry@mcbt.vic.edu.au.
 Please email or call the Student administration should you require any additional support.